afifudin23/api-myrekap-myflower-v2/README.md

 ## Features

+### 📊 MyRekap

+The MyRekap service serves as the reporting and administrative dashboard, enabling managers and admins to:

+-   Product Management – Create, update, and delete products
+-   Order Management – View and update order statuses (especially orders placed from MyFlower)
+-   Report Generation – Automatically generate monthly stock and sales reports
+-   User Management – Manage admin, staff, and user accounts
+-   Notifications – Automatically send notifications to the manager and customer when a new order is created or an order is updated.

 ### 🌸 MyFlower

 The MyFlower service focuses on sales management for a flower shop, allowing users to:

--   Manage products (create, update, delete, and display)
--   Handle stock and inventory reports automatically
--   Process customer orders and payments through Midtrans
--   Send real-time email notifications for order updates
+-   Online Ordering – Browse and order flowers easily
--   Generate receipts and manage order histories
+-   Shopping Cart – Add and manage items before checkout

-### 📊 MyRekap

-The MyRekap service serves as the reporting and administrative dashboard, enabling managers and admins to:

--   View and analyze sales performance from MyFlower
--   Track monthly stock movement (initial, in, out, and final)
--   Generate recap reports and export summaries
--   Receive automated notifications for order updates
--   Manage user accounts, roles, and system activity
+-   Payment Integration – Secure payments handled via Midtrans Snap
+-   Order History & Receipt – View past orders and print digital receipts
+-   Product Reviews – Submit product feedback and ratings
+-   Order Tracking – Monitor order progress and delivery status
+-   Notifications – Automatically send order status updates to the customer and manager when orders are created or updated

 ---